vantagecompute/vantage-docs/docs/getting-started/create-cluster-intro.md

 Adding compute infrastructure in Vantage is a breeze.
 Choose your desired cloud provider and start running workloads.

-This tutorial will teach you how to create a slurm cluster on your local machine using the Vantage CLI and submit a batch script to the cluster.
+This tutorial will teach you how to create a slurm cluster on your local machine using the Vantage CLI.

 More information on [Deployment Applications](/cli/deployment-applications/).